Antanas Poška: In India

-Later life (1936–92)
+Return to Lithuania

 Poška left India in 1936.
 On his way back to Lithuania, he covered Afghanistan, Iran, and Turkish Kurdistan.
 In Turkey, he wrote an article on the Kurds and their aspirations for which he was arrested and escorted 318 km in chains to Bulgaria in June 1936.
 He was released, but most of his possessions and research materials, including the translation of Bhagavad Gita, were confiscated and never recovered.
-He spent some time in Bulgaria, where he collected accounts of the locals on Dr. Jonas Basanavičius, one of the founding fathers of independent Lithuania, who had lived in Bulgaria at the end of the 19th century.
+He spent some time in Bulgaria, where he collected accounts of the locals on Jonas Basanavičius, one of the founding fathers of independent Lithuania, who had lived in Bulgaria at the end of the 19th century.

 Poška returned to Lithuania just before Christmas 1936.
-In 1937–40, Poška worked as a journalist with the newspapers and magazines Akademikas, Lietuvos aidas, Trimitas, and was editor-in-chief of the newspaper Darbas.
-In 1937–40, he served as the Chairman of the Lithuanian Union of Esperantists.
+In 1937–1940, Poška worked as a journalist with the newspapers and magazines Akademikas, Lietuvos aidas, Trimitas, and was editor-in-chief of the newspaper Darbas.
+In 1937–1940, he served as the chairman of the Lithuanian Union of Esperantists.
 After his return to Lithuania, Poška started writing his account of the Indian journey.
 Two volumes of his book From the Baltic Sea to the Bay of Bengal were published just before the Soviet invasion of Lithuania in June 1940; the third volume, in the works at a press, was destroyed.

+Soviet persecution

-During the Nazi occupation (1941–44) Poška started working as a manager of Vilnius Public Library No. 3.
+During the Nazi occupation (1941–1944) Poška started working as a manager of Vilnius Public Library No. 3.
 Despite the dangers, Poška saved at least three Lithuanian Jews by hiding them from the SS in his house.
 Poška was awarded the Life Saving Cross by the President of Lithuania in 1998 and was recognized as the Righteous Among the Nations by the Government of Israel in 2000.
 Despite Nazi orders to destroy Jewish books he concealed and preserved over 1,000 publications which were later transferred to the Jewish Museum.